jrhawley/bio-jtools-rs/README.md

 ### info

-Provide information about an HTS file.
+Extract and print metadata about an HTS file.
 For FASTQs, this includes number of bases, number of records, and all the instruments the records come from.

 ## Benchmarking